jcode06/my-solar-system/README.md

 - First WebGL Project, helps with understanding rotation, translation in WebGL/Three.js better, as well as shaders/GLSL.

 TODOS:
+- Refactor:
+  - Put the Sun and Planets into their own classes
+  - Two methods:
+    - create - called on instantiation
+    - update - called in the animate function
+  - Make it easier to add globals to the dat.gui menu, so we can more easily manipulate the scene
 - Corona for Sun: In order to get a corona-like effect, we will probably have to do it by manipulating the shape, don't think it can be done within the fragment shader itself, since we're using it as a texture.
 - Sun Texture: There's an obvious break in the texture overlay, figure out how to smooth it out
 - Figure out a way to make the smaller planets more visible in relation to the sun, right now they are too small